On finite non-degenerate braided tensor categories with a Lagrangian subcategory: Preliminaries

 \subsection{Exact commutative algebras}

-Let $\C$ be a finite {\em braided} tensor category over $\mathbb{C}$, and let $A$ be an {\em exact} commutative algebra object in $\C$ such that $\dim_{\mathbb{C}}(\Hom_{\C}(\be ,A))=1$ (see, e.g., \cite[Section 8.8]{EGNO}).
-Let $\A:=\Mod_{\C}(A)$ be the category of right $A$-modules in $\C$.
-Then $\A$ is an exact indecomposable module category over $\C$.
-Moreover, using the braiding on $\C$ and its inverse one can define on every $M\in \A$ two structures $M_+,\,M_-$ of a left $A$-module:
+Let $\C$ be a finite {\em braided} tensor category.
+Recall \cite[Section 8.8]{EGNO} that an algebra object $A$ in $\C$ such that $\dim(\Hom(\be ,A))=1$ is called {\em exact} if the category $\Mod(A)_{\C}$ of right $A$-modules in $\C$ is an exact indecomposable $\C$-module category.

+Now let $A$ be an exact {\em commutative} algebra object in $\C$, and let $\A:=\Mod(A)_{\C}$.
+Then using the braiding on $\C$ and its inverse one can define on every $M\in \A$ two structures $M_+,\,M_-$ of a {\em left} $A$-module:

 (see \cite{DGNO2}, \cite[Excercise 8.8.3]{EGNO}).
-Both structures turn $M$ into an $A$-bimodule, so $\A$ is fully embedded in the finite tensor category $\Bimod_{\C}(A)$, and hence inherits from it a structure of a finite tensor category with tensor product $\otimes_A$ \cite[Section 8.8]{EGNO}.
+Both structures turn $M$ into an $A$-bimodule, so $\A$ is fully embedded in the finite tensor category $\Bimod_{\C}(A)$, and hence inherits from it a structure of a finite tensor category with tensor product $\otimes{\rm s}_A$ \cite[Section 8.8]{EGNO}.

-Recall \cite[Proposition 8.8.10]{EGNO} that the free module functor
+Recall \cite[Proposition 8.8.10]{EGNO} that the {\em free module functor}

-is a surjective (i.e., any $Y\in \A$ is a subquotient of $F(X)$ for some $X\in \C$) tensor functor.
+is a surjective \footnote{I.e., any $Y\in \A$ is a subquotient of $F(X)$ for some $X\in \C$.} tensor functor.

 \begin{lemma} We have

 \end{lemma}